alibaba/bifrostui/packages/bui-core/src/TextArea/index.en-US.md

 ---
 group: Basic Input
-name: TextArea Text Box
+name: TextArea
 ---

-# TextArea Text Box
+# TextArea

 A text input box used for entering longer content.

-## Code Demonstrations
+## Code Examples

 ### Basic Usage

-Supports the passing through of basic attributes of the `textarea` tag.
-Attributes not documented here should be placed in the `textareaProps` field to pass them through to the internal `textarea` tag.
+Supports passing through basic attributes of the `textarea` tag.
+If an attribute is not listed in this documentation, it should be placed in the `textareaProps` field to be passed through to the internal `textarea` tag.

 ```tsx
 import { Stack, TextArea } from '@bifrostui/react';